 The bottom line

 Citi offers some of the best balance transfer cards available today.
-None of the Citi credit cards we have highlighted charge an annual fee, and they all extend 0 percent intro APR offers for well over a year.
+None of the Citi credit cards we have highlighted charge an annual fee, and they all extend intro APR offers for well over a year.
 With that much time to pay down debt interest-free, you could make a huge dent in your debt — or even pay it off for good.
-Before you select a card, make sure to compare all of the top balance transfer cards on the market today to find the right card for you.
+Before you select a card, make sure to compare all of the top balance transfer cards on the market to find the right card for you.